ycpcs/cs320-spring2018/syllabus.md

 Instructor:

--   [Donald Hake](http://www.ycp.edu/academics/academic-departments/engineering-and-computer-science/faculty-and-staff/department-employee-records/name-32407-en.html), <djhake2@ycp.edu>, KEC 137, 815-6587<br /> Office Hours: M/W/F 10:00 - 11:00, Th 11:00 - 12:30, and by appointment
+-   [Donald Hake](http://www.ycp.edu/academics/academic-departments/engineering-and-computer-science/faculty-and-staff/department-employee-records/name-32407-en.html), <djhake2@ycp.edu>, KEC 137, 815-6587<br /> Office Hours: M/W/F 10:00 - 11:00, Tue 11:00 - 12:30, and by appointment

 Course Description
 ------------------

-This course describes the software development process in detail, including the software life cycle and models of software development; requirements analysis and software design techniques, such as SADT and Jackson Design Methodology; techniques for software quality assurance, including design reviews, testing, metrics, and an introduction to program verification; and software project planning, organization, and management.
-Students will be expected to participate in a team-programming project.
+This course describes the software development process in detail, including the software life cycle and models of software development; requirements analysis and software design techniques, such as Textual Analysis, UML, and Jackson Design Methodology; techniques for software quality assurance, including design reviews, automated testing, metrics, and an introduction to program verification; and software project planning, organization, and management.
+Students will be expected to participate in a semester-long team-programming project.

 Prerequisites
 -------------